ky66/ROBIN/README.md

 This directory contains the coefficients of logistic regression models used throughout the machine learning analysis.

-# Generation of Mordred Chemical Descriptors from SDF files
+# Generation of Mordred chemical descriptors from SDF files

 The command-line version of [Mordred](https://github.com/mordred-descriptor/mordred) package (version 1.2.0) was used as following on each 3D SDF file: